donaldboulton/publiuslogic.com/README.md

 - Support for code syntax highlighting
 - Manifest and offline support
 - Contact form using sendgrid email and Gatsby functions
-- Full SEO support (via Gatsby v4.20.0 Head ) including Open Graph, Twitter Cards and Schema.org via JSON-LD
+- Full SEO support (via Gatsby v4.21.0 Head )
+- Open Graph, Twitter Cards and Schema.org via JSON-LD
-- Tailwind Css v3.0.7, for super styling
+- Tailwind Css v3.1.8, for super styling

 ## How to use the starter